lamurian/Cognoscere/Projects/thematic-coding-of-the-mechanism-from-stress-to-mental-health-issues.md

 # Codebook

-- Imbalance
+- Imbalance: The imbalance between protective and deteriorating factors
-- Appraisal
+- Appraisal: The process/mechanism of appraising stressful events
-- Bidirectional causality
+- Bidirectional causality: A two-way influence between stress and mental health outcomes
-- Symptoms dynamics
+- Symptoms dynamics: The dynamics of symptoms, which may persist or fluctuate over time
-- Instant gratification
+- Instant gratification: The tendency to seek for an immediate stress relief
-- Substance use
+- Substance use: The use of substance to ameliorate perceived negative emotions due to stressful events

 # Coding example